MihmetCrido/Advent-of-Code/README.md

 - Uses the puzzle title to generate descriptive filenames.
 - Supports downloading all puzzles from a specific year at once.
 - Utilizes a session cookie for authentication to access puzzle pages.
+- New Feature: Added a clean-up command to remove all year folders and subfolders with confirmation to help manage the file system

 ## Requirements
 - **Python 3.6+**: Make sure you have Python installed on your system.